riga/jclass/README.md

 - ``_convert(cls, options)``: Converts a prototype based class *cls* into a jclass ([example](#converting-prototyped-classes)).
 - ``_construct(cls, args)``: Returns an instance of *cls*, instantiated with *args*.
 This is an *apply*-like usage for the *new* operator.
+- ``_superDescriptor(JClass|instance, prop)``: Returns the property descriptor *prop* of the super class.
+The first argument can be either a jclass or an instance of a jclass.

 #### Instances